Best AR 15 Stock: Getting It Right

-Choosing an AR 15 stock starts with the buffer tube.
+Choosing the best AR 15 stock starts with the buffer tube.
 If you have a commercial buffer tube you will need a commercial stock and if you have a mil-spec buffer tube, a mil-spec stock is what you need.

 The intended purpose of your AR 15 rifle should be a major part of determining the right stock.
 A sniper setup will definitely have an entirely different set of stock requirements compared to a CQB AR15 rifle.

 Slings also have something to do with purpose and some stocks feature built-in attachment points.
 The way you want it set in a sling should be kept in mind.
 Check out AR15 stocks with several possible placements like the Ergo F93 AR15 ProStock 8 Position Collapsible Stock.

 The better a stock fits one’s form, the better it will be when the action starts.
 It should be perfect when shouldered and conform to your cheek and body position when you are sighted on a target.
 The B5 Bravo Stock gives you a comfortable buttpad, plus a broad area for getting a perfect cheekweld.

 Adjustable or Fixed

 Adjustable (AKA collapsible) stocks are by far the most popular stocks for the AR-15, though the fixed stock has its audience.
 Collapsible stocks typically have between 4 and 8 different positions, which allows you to adjust the length of the stock to your height, shooting style, and portability requirements.

 Partly associated with the weapon’s purpose, some AR15 stocks will work on a particular length really well and be a poor performer on others.
 This is even true with adjustable stocks.
 This is also relative to the user, and adjustable (collapsible) stocks offer the best versatility for a variety of users.

 The balance of the weapon can become a critical factor in performance, and the stock’s weight along with the placement of other tactical accessories play a part in this.
 For example, when you have a longer handguard, a heavier stock can actually help balance the weapon.
 Different materials, design and construction can also mean wide variance on weight. so keep this in mind when looking at stocks.